Deck Shade Solutions

 I have a Redbud tree that gives shade to my dining patio area in the back yard.
 I have to keep the limbs trimmed up to keep them off the top of my umbrella.
 On most days I will not have to put up the umbrella until late in the day.

 - Once the tree grows, it will provide great shade

 - Waiting for a tree to get big enough

 - Trimming limbs if a tree is close to your patio area

 - Spring and fall may not provide any shade without leaves

 My thoughts on shading your deck

 I have provided several ideas for Shade Solutions for a Small Deck in this article.
 I use several in my outdoor spaces today to keep the sun off my head.
-The tree will be something that will take time and only offers shade when it has leaves, the market umbrella will be the best solution cost wise.
+The tree will be something that will take time and only offers shade when it has leave's during the warmer months, the market umbrella will be the best solution cost-wise.
 The other solutions will add some flair to your outdoor space.